 Content marketing is a complete messaging strategy in itself.
-It includes the most effective, helpful, engaging ways, in which to connect and engage audiences.
+It includes the most effective, helpful, and engaging ways in which to connect and engage audiences.

-Needless to say, this is specific to buyer personas as well, depending on the benefit the brand promises them.
+Needless to say, this is also specific to buyer personas, depending on the benefit the brand promises them.